-Investment grade corporate credit spreads (0.83%): Though up 3 bps. in the past week, my analysis remains the same: This is still on track to reach its broken head-and-shoulders topping pattern from 2022 to 2023 to somewhere to the 70bp. to 65 bp. area.
+Investment grade corporate credit spreads (0.81%): Down 2 bps. in the past week, my analysis remains the same: This is still on track to reach its broken head-and-shoulders topping pattern from 2022 to 2023 to somewhere to the 70bp. to 65 bp. area.
 My only concern would be getting and staying above that 86 bps. level, which would not only suggest new worries in the credit system, but also make equity holders more concerned that something is potentially changing the game for the worse.
-For now, the mid-0.80's bp. level has acted as the expected resistance.
+For now, the mid-0.80's bp. level has acted as the expected resistance (and stocks buyers are clearly not concerned).

 THE DOLLAR: I remain in the camp that the dollar index has increased chances of reaching the next major target at 112+ later in 2025, but that can only likely happen if rates cross over 5%, too.
-It's now showing a near-term double-top, and the latter one was also a failure at the daily Prop.
-Momentum level.
-I'd consider buying in the near 106 if it lines up with a Setup -9 count.
+It's showing some near-term signs of upside exhaustion, and the latter one was a failure at the daily Prop.
+Momentum level, too.
+Traders can consider buying near 106 if it lines up with a Setup -9 count.